-Eligibility, Evaluation, and Assessment A report of child history Evaluator observations and concerns per domain Parent observations and concerns per domain Other areas for review When there are conflicting results between the 2 evaluation procedures used to determine eligibility, a 3 rd tool must be offered.
-The 3 rd tool must be completed by a 3 rd evaluator.
+Eligibility, Evaluation, and Assessment A report of child history Evaluator observations and concerns per domain Parent observations and concerns per domain When there are conflicting results between the 2 evaluation procedures used to determine eligibility, a 3rd tool must be offered.
+The 3rd tool must be completed by a 3rd evaluator.
 All evaluators must have different disciplines Any questions about original signatures or electronic signatures must be discussed with state office staff.
-A detailed report is completed when a domain-specific evaluation (PLS, Peabody, etc.) is administered.
-(Do not use the EDR format created by AEIS state office) Basis of eligibility is clear (e.g., age-equivalents or percentage of delay) Confirmation of native language or native mode of communication used unless clearly not feasible to do so Accurate calculation for test results, including prematurity SC will provide families and team members with a copy of the Eligibility Determination Report Child is not determined eligible nor ineligible based solely on one procedure (the team must conduct two procedures or have a qualifying documented diagnosis) Child is discharged if eligibility standards are not met AEIS/EDR and Summary form, which meets federal criteria developed by the State Office, must be used when completing a 5-part assessment (DAYC, ELAP, IDA, Battelle, DP-3)
+Child is discharged if eligibility standards are not met Reports cannot be completed on the NSF SC will provide families and team members with a copy of the Eligibility Determination Report Other areas for review A detailed report is completed when a domain-specific evaluation (PLS, Peabody, etc.) is administered.
+(Do not use the EDR format created by AEIS state office) Basis of eligibility is clear (e.g., age-equivalents or percentage of delay) Confirmation of native language or native mode of communication used unless clearly not feasible to do so AEIS/EDR and Summary form, which meets federal criteria developed by the State Office, must be used when completing a 5-part assessment (DAYC, ELAP, IDA, Battelle, DP).
+The most current versions of protocols should be used as soon after publication as possible, but no later than one year